12 Most Haunted Places in South Jersey

 The home of the “Father of Atlantic City” is, interestingly, one of the area’s most haunted places.
 Dr. Jonathan Pitney brought the railroad to Atlantic City and Absecon, which encouraged tourism and land development and gave the area life in the late 1800s.

-Paranormal investigators and ghost hunters report feeling a floating and gliding presence about the room at night and someone getting into the sheets with them.
+Dr. Pitney’s 1799 home still stands, and many people believe that he and his wife Caroline loved Atlantic City so much that they decided never to leave.
+According to visitors, their rooms–especially Caroline’s–remain the two most haunted rooms in the mansion.
+Paranormal investigators and ghost hunters have felt a floating and gliding presence in the room at night and sensed someone getting into the sheets with them.
 One thing they all agree on is that the presence isn’t menacing.
 There have also been phantom bells, knocking noises, and orbs.

 The Pitney House now operates as a bed & breakfast with eight lovely rooms, so you can stay there and see for yourself.